-> Do you face a problem that only a move will address?
-It could be neighbors you can’t tolerate, the desire to live in a better school district or a constrained physical setting, including home and yard, that will never meet the needs of your growing family.
+Does your current home have what you consider to be a really serious problem?
+It could be neighbors you can’t tolerate, a not-so-great school district or a cramped physical setting — including home and yard — that will never meet the needs of your growing family.

-If that’s the case, you have but one choice: Move.
+If that’s the case, you really have just one choice: Move.

-Many overlook the fact that renovation involves “a serious, long-term commitment in time and energy,” says Pathy.
-“They have to get their head around the process, time being the first and foremost consideration.”
+Many people overlook the fact that renovation involves “a serious, long-term commitment in time and energy,” says Pathy, of Keller Williams.
+“They have to get their head around the process — time being the first and foremost consideration.”

 He’s not kidding.

-According to Realtor.com, a kitchen remodel involving new countertops, cabinets, appliances and floors can take three to six months.
-If ductwork, plumbing or wiring has to be addressed, it could take longer.
-A bathroom remodel can consume two or three months, while a room addition can require one or two months.
+A kitchen remodel involving new countertops, cabinets, appliances and floors can stretch on for three to six months.
+If ductwork, plumbing or wiring has to be addressed, the job could take longer.
+A bathroom remodel can require two or three months, while a room addition can take a month or two.

 6 of 8